-During the year, a number of lectures on subjects of Jewish and general interest, open to students of the Yeshiva College and to the public, will be given by members of the Faculty, or by visiting scholars.
+During the year, a number of lectures on subjects of Jewish and general interest, open to students of the Yeshiva and to the public, will be given by members of the Faculty, or by visiting scholars.
 Announcements of topics and dates will be made in advance, as the lectures are scheduled.
-Extension courses in the various phases of Jewish learning are being organized.
-Through the cooperation with other Jewish schools of learning, the Yeshiva and Yeshiva College hope to contribute their share to the movement of adult education.
+Extension courses in the varius phases of Jewish learning are being organized.
+Through the cooperation with other Jewish schools of learning, the Yeshiva and Yeshiva College hopes to contribute its share to the movement of adult education.